 Last week, our team had the chance to attend the biggest event of Magento: MagentoLive Europe.
 The event was took place in Barcelona on 9th-10th October with over 1800 ecommerce professionals.
-After country-specific events, it’s first time we had experience an event hosted by the European community as a whole.
+After country-specific events, it’s the first time we had experience an event hosted by the European community as a whole.
 Also, MagentoLive Europe is considered as the first tremendous event after Adobe’s acquisition of Magento Commerce, so all people are eager to update the latest news from the giant.

 Magestore is honored to be the Silver Sponsor of Magento Live Europe 2018.
 We aim to bring this event an on-site experience with PWA POS for Magento 2.
 Currently European market accounts for 40% of our customers.
 So, it’s a great opportunity to present PWA POS to all our of merchants, partners and other agencies.